globbia/globbia.github.io/papers.md

 ---

-My research interests are in category theory, logic and algebra.
-More precisely, I mainly work on low dimensional category theory, monad theory and skew structures (monoidal, multicategories...).
+My research interests are in category theory, with applications in logic, algebra and computer science.
+Usually, I work on/use low dimensional category theory (2-/3-dimensional).

 ### Preprints
 [6*] [_A finite approach to representable multicategories and related structures_](https://arxiv.org/abs/2312.06237),  <br>